 What is ICC Certification?

-The International Certificate of Competence (ICC) is an internationally recognised qualification that verifies a skipper’s ability to operate a pleasure craft.
-It serves as a standardized measure of competence, ensuring that skippers possess the necessary skills and knowledge to handle their vessels safely and efficiently.
-The ICC is particularly important for those planning to sail in European waters, as it is often required by local authorities and charter companies to demonstrate that the skipper meets the required level of competence.
+The ICC – International Certificate of Competence is an essential, internationally recognised qualification for skippers who wish to sail in international waters, particularly in Europe.
+It serves as proof of sailing competence, ensuring that skippers possess the necessary skills and knowledge to operate their vessels safely and efficiently.
+Whether you’re chartering a yacht or navigating inland waterways, the ICC is often required by local authorities and charter companies to meet legal requirements, making it a crucial certification for those planning to sail abroad.

 Importance of ICC Certification for Skippers